MSena/GetCleanDataCourseProject/CodeBook.md

 * Appropriately labels the data set with descriptive variable names.
 * From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject."

-Based on the second point of the above, my understanding is that one should consider only, from a set of over 500 features, those that actually relate to raw physical measurements:
+Based on the second point of the above, my understanding is that one should consider only, from a set of over 500 features, those that actually relate to "raw" physical measurements:
 * tBodyAcc-XYZ
 * tBodyGyro-XYZ
 ('-XYZ' is used to denote 3-axial signals in the X, Y and Z directions).